mseminatore/cfirth/README.md

 **Firth** is an experimental programming language heavily inspired by Forth.
 Its goals are to be small, fast and efficient, portable and embeddable.

+## How small is Firth?

+The latest release build executable version of Firth is just **37 kilobytes** in size.
+The debug build is only 73 kilobytes.
+That is small for a compiler and an interpreter with over 170 built-in library functions!

+## How efficient is Firth?

+There are **zero** memory allocations in Firth (compilation or execution) after initializeing the run-time.
+All memory, including the stacks, dictionary, etc. is acquired through a single memory allocation once at startup.

+## How embeddable is Firth?

+Embedding Firth is as easy as including just a few .C files and calling a few initialization functions.
+Firth can access native variables and call into native C functions.
+The host app can read/write Firth constants and variables and execute code written in Firth.

+## Firth Overview

-Note that this is the C version of Firth.
+This is the C version of Firth.
 There is also an earlier C++ version available [here](https://github.com/mseminatore/firth).
 The main differences between the two versions are:

-* This version is written in C
+* This version is written in C to be more portable
-* The C version uses a traditional linked list dictionary
+* The C version uses a traditional linked list dictionary implementation
 * The C version uses subroutine threading vs. bytecode interpreter

 > If you are new to Forth, you can learn a lot of the basics at